knocklabs/docs/pages/sending-notifications/batching-and-throttling.md

 the recipient.
 The window will be reset if either the duration is exceeded, or the notification batch is read.

-The batch window can be specified when creating the notification flow but please note, the maximum batch window that can currently be applied is 30 days.
+The batch window can be specified when creating the notification flow but please note, we don't recommend setting a batch window of a few hours as a best practice.

 ### Picking a batch key